mkurc1/climbingcrux_model/README.md

 The model recognizes climbing holds and volumes from a photo using the YOLOv9 object detection algorithm.
 The model is trained on a custom dataset containing photos of climbing walls and annotations in the YOLO format.

+You can generate climbing routes through the FastAPI.

 ### Generated climbing route preview
 ![Generated climbing route preview](./resources/route_preview.jpg)